Alta Via 4 (days 5 & 6): Rifugio San Marco to Rifugio Antelao to Pieve di Cadore

 Rifugio Galassi to Forcella del Ghiacciaio (1.5hrs)

 About 1hr after leaving the hut, arrive at the base of the via ferrata that will carry you the remaining distance up to Forcella del Ghiacciaio.
-I didn’t gear up for this, but you may want to!
-It’s about 30min of vertical climbing to reach the pass.
+I didn’t gear up for this because I was moving at a quick pace, but you may want to; it’s about 30min of fun near-vertical climbing to reach the pass.

 Forcella del Ghiacciaio to Rifugio Antelao (2.25hrs)

-Descend from the Forcella over loose scree and talus for about 10min before connecting with a vertical cable that will bring you down the steepest part of the rock for a further 10min.
+Descend from the Forcella over loose scree and talus for about 10min (again, choose your line carefully, those hikers were lucky not to be more than just shaken up by their risky descent) before connecting with a vertical cable that will bring you down the steepest part of the rock for a further 10min.

 Night 5: Rifugio Antelao

-- Food: a la carte lunch menu, fewer dinner options if not eating half-board
+- Food: a la carte lunch menu, half-board is the only enticing dinner option

 - Showers: 5€ for 6min